awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-limits.md

-# Limits in Amazon MQ<a name="amazon-mq-limits"></a>
+# Quotas in Amazon MQ<a name="amazon-mq-limits"></a>

-This topic lists limits within Amazon MQ\.
-Many of the following limits can be changed for specific AWS accounts\.
-To request an increase for a limit, see [AWS Service Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.
+This topic lists quotas within Amazon MQ\.
+Many of the following quotas can be changed for specific AWS accounts\.
+To request an increase for a limit, see [AWS Service Quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.

 **Topics**
 + [Limits Related to Brokers](#broker-limits)